How to deal with debt collectors in 3 simple steps

 • You may be able to set up a payment plan.
 In general, debt collectors want to start collecting something from you, so many are open to setting up a payment plan that works with your budget.

 • You can sometimes settle a debt for less than you owe, but there are drawbacks.
-You’ll likely need to make a lump-sum payment if you settle your debt, and your credit score may drop.
-Also know that the amount of debt forgiven may be treated as taxable income.
+You’ll likely need to make a lump-sum payment, and your credit score may drop.
+Also, know that the amount of debt forgiven may be treated as taxable income.

 • You should get everything in writing.
 Oral agreements are generally not enforceable, so make sure to get any agreement for a payment plan or debt settlement in writing before making any payments.